 - Save money when printing at uni - print mutiple pages on one sheet of paper by selecting the option on the print driver.

-For more information on any of these tips or for any other money advice contact the Advice Centre. > > Check out Money Saving Expert for 60 tips stretch your student loan.
+For more information on any of these tips or for any other money advice contact the Advice Centre.

+Check out Money Saving Expert for many more tips to stretch your funding.